 Posted on 13th February, 2017 by Jared Orlin

-LEO is comprised of two specialist account teams and for the last four years I have been leading one of them.
-As a team of 25, we focus on a number of key accounts and sectors for LEO, including Government, Defence, Finance, FMCG (CPD), Oil/Gas/Utilities, Media and Marketing.
+LEO Learning is comprised of two specialist account teams and for the last four years I have been leading one of them.
+As a team of 25, we focus on a number of key accounts and sectors for LEO Learning, including Government, Defence, Finance, FMCG (CPD), Oil/Gas/Utilities, Media and Marketing.

 Each of those sectors has a dedicated lead who draws upon the expertise of Project Managers, Learning Consultants and Technical/Support Specialists within the team.
 Together with the studio teams we deliver over 250 projects a year, working alongside clients and consulting on learning technology design and implementation.

-I also work with the other members of the management team to define LEO’s strategy, focus and future direction.
-This team also drives the integration of [parent company] Learning Technology Group’s “best of breed” products and services for the benefit of our clients at LEO.
+I also work with the other members of the management team to define LEO Learning’s strategy, focus and future direction.
+This team also drives the integration of [parent company] Learning Technology Group’s “best of breed” products and services for the benefit of our clients at LEO Learning.

 Behind the glamour, I am responsible for the P&L, budgeting, forecasting and all things financial in the team.

 Which part of working at LEO Learning do you love most?

 Easy – it has to be my team.
 It’s their passion, drive and the fact that they love coming to work every day.
 Everyone has the freedom to be creative and we share in success, while putting our clients at the heart of everything we do.

 Being able to work with clients at the very beginning of their learning technology journey, having the opportunity to work as a trusted partner to influence, design and implement their L&D programmes.